Adidas Swift Run Review Facts

 As previously stated, comfort is the Swiftrun's most standout feature.
 While reviews point out that while they do have a break-in period of around two to three weeks, these shoes soon become so comfortable that socks almost seem unnecessary.
 Between the flexible outsole, cushiony midsole, and knit sock-like upper, reviewers have stated time and time again that this is the most comfortable shoe they've ever owned and that they happily recommend it to others.

 A brand as iconic as Adidas, which helped define the looks of major cities and popular music genres, has never been one to skimp out on style.
 Streamlined embroidered designs on the forefoot and upper heel, as well as the brand's signature side stripes, make for an exceptionally sporty look.
 It also comes in a variety of colors to choose from, whether the buyer prefers traditional black or white or something bolder such as orange or purple.

 It should be noted that multiple reviewers have express that the laces

-And, while it is quite sturdy when it comes to average movements and exercise, the shoe's rubber sole can wear down significantly when use repeatedly for heavy athletics.
-It's safe to say that buyers who are looking for a sneaker that can withstand activity such as crossfit or rock-climbing
+And, while it is quite sturdy when it comes to average movements and exercise, the shoe's rubber sole can wear down significantly when using repeatedly for heavy athletics.
+It's safe to say that buyers who are looking for a sneaker that can withstand activity such as Crossfit or rock-climbing

 would be wise to find another option.